Adult Volunteer Programs

 Volunteers participate in a variety of short-term projects or events that may include assisting with fundraising activities and special events, such as Feast with the Beasts, Zoo Boo and the Great Zoo Miami Egg Safari.
 They also conduct visitor surveys; staff booths at community relations events and fairs and work on membership drives and phone banks.

 Animal Science Volunteers assist the Zoo Miami Keepers with daily animal husbandry, including exhibit maintenance, diet preparation, animal observations and recordkeeping.
 They are expected to maintain a journal and/or complete a project.
 Written proof of a negative TB test must be provided before working in any animal holding area.
+Must be a college junior, senior or graduate student in Zoology, Biology, or related field.

 This is not an internship position.